 Seven Stages for Streamlining Your Business

-With the wacko issues many of our favorite social media platforms have been having over the past few weeks, I’ve been doing lots of deep inner work on what it takes to really create a successful business.
+With the wacko issues many of our favorite social media platforms have been having over the past few weeks, I’ve been doing lots of deep inner work on what it takes to really create a successful business, particularly how to build a successful online business.

 And while I still believe Facebook is the best way to bring in leads and nurture relationships, none of that matters without solid business foundations.